Integrate with Apple Education features

 To view the properties for a local user, select the user and then click Edit.

-In addition to the name properties, these Apple School Manager properties appear:
+In addition to the name properties, these ASM properties are available:

-ASM DEP account: The name you gave the account in XenMobile Server.
+- ASM org name: The name you gave the account in XenMobile.

-ASM source system ID: An identifier configured by your organization for the user.
+- ASM source system ID: Identifier for the system source.

 Step 6: Optionally add photos of students